-The New Education Policy(NEP) has been approved by the Union Cabinet on 29th July 2020 which proposes revolutionary changes in the school education system like reducing the syllabus and giving more focus on experiential learning and encouraging logical decision making & innovation among children.
+The National Education Policy(NEP) has been approved by the Union Cabinet on 29th July 2020 which proposes revolutionary changes in the school education system like reducing the syllabus and giving more focus on experiential learning and encouraging logical decision making & innovation among children.

 What New Educational Reforms are Incorporated into the Academic Structure of the New Education Policy?

-This New Education Policy(NEP) is a significant shift from the previous 1986 Education Policy which is based on the 10+2 academic structure.
+This National Education Policy(NEP) is a significant shift from the previous 1986 Education Policy which is based on the 10+2 academic structure.
 It offers a new and innovative academic structure which is divided into 4 stages

 1. Foundational Stage